AISHIWEILAI/AnyAvatar.github.io/VHAP/README.md

 ## Acknowledgments

 Part of this codebase is borrowed from [VHAP](https://github.com/ShenhanQian/VHAP).
-We thank the authors for releasing their head tracking pipeline.
+We thank the authors for releasing their code.